 Everyone likes a well-crafted post, but what is the objective behind it?
 If your marketing team spend hours a week creating Instagram content that gets loads of likes but drives no conversions, it might not be worth their time and resources.

-When beginning the daunting task of writing a content marketing strategy, think about what the ideal business outcomes would be from the photos, videos, Stories and ads you’re planning to post.
+When beginning the daunting task of writing an Instagram content marketing strategy, think about what the ideal business outcomes would be from the photos, videos, Stories and ads you’re planning to post.
 Often people come up with cool ideas for Instagram content, but struggle to apply a reason for them.
 They become attached to the idea and end up going ahead with it, hoping their audience find it as cool as they do (sound familiar?).

 So the way I like to think about this process is by starting with why rather than what.